DSTN-BITS-Goa/krunch/README.md

 **WARNING: IF YOU ARE A STUDENT IN THE CLASS, DO NOT DIRECTLY FORK THIS REPO.
 DO NOT PUSH PROJECT SOLUTIONS PUBLICLY.
 THIS IS AN ACADEMIC INTEGRITY VIOLATION AND APPROPRIATE ACTION WILL BE TAKEN.**

+Starring this repo may or may not affect your grades :)

 ## Cloning this Repository

 1. Go [here](https://github.com/new) to create a new repository under your account.
 The name should be `CSF446_DSTN_2024_PairX` where `X` is your Pair number.
 Select **Private** for the repository visibility level.
 Skip this step if you already have created a private repo named `CSF446_DSTN_2024_PairX`.
 Add the instructor and the TAs as collaborators to your private repo.